 Although you are not required to do so, if you have worked at your job for a while, you may want to explain why you had not disclosed your condition earlier.
 You can explain that it was either because your condition has worsened and only now it is affecting your quality of work, only now you feel comfortable talking about it or something at your job has changed.

 Making adjustments to your work

 Fibromyalgia can cause people to suffer from a wide range of symptoms that can make working incredibly challenging.
 However, an employer is required to make reasonable adjustments for you, and ensure that your workspace is suitable.
-By explaining your symptoms and how they affect you to your employer, you will be able to work together to maximise your efficiency at work, while ensuring you are comfortable and not disadvantaged.
-They may offer flexible working hours, additional rest breaks and task rotation.
+By explaining your symptoms and how they affect you to your employer, you will be able to work together to maximize your efficiency at work, while ensuring you are comfortable and not disadvantaged.
+They may offer flexible working hours, additional rest breaks, and task rotation.
 They may also reduce the number of physical tasks required of you, shorten your hours or allow you to work from home.

 If you’re still unsure whether or not to tell your employer about your fibromyalgia diagnosis or you feel that you’ve been unfairly treated in your workplace, get in touch with us here for further advice on your specific case.